Preventing infections that a patient might get while in the hospital is one of the most important safety measures we take to protect your child.

 A patient who gets this type of wound infection might not heal as quickly after heart surgery and may have a longer hospital stay, which is why we monitor and work so carefully to prevent it.

 Children's Colorado's Cardiothoracic Wound Infection Rate in 2010 was 3.15 per 100 procedures.
-Since that time, we have decreased our rate by 50 percent to 1.60 wound infections per 100 procedures during 2012.
-Our rate continues to decrease due to ongoing efforts by our Cardiothoracic and Cardiology teams.
+Since that time, we have decreased our rate to 1.87 wound infections per 100 procedures during 2013.
 It is our goal to keep every patient safe and healthy during their recovery.

 About this data